mkerrin/z3c.davapp.zopeappfile/README.txt

-Defines the WebDAV data model for zope.app.file File objects and Image objects.
+Define the WebDAV data model for the  File and Image objects from the `zope.app.file' module.